Evergrande has defaulted on its debt, Fitch Ratings says - KTVZ

 The company had been scrambling for months to raise cash to repay lenders, and Xu has even been selling off personal assets to prop up its finances.
 It previously appeared to avoid default on any of its offshore bonds by paying overdue interest before their grace periods expired.
 Now, though, that streak has ended.

+Another credit ratings agency, S&P, said earlier this week that “default looks inevitable for Evergrande” with repayments of $3.5 billion on US-dollar denominated bonds due in the coming months.

+“The issuer [Evergrande] does not seem to be making much progress in resuming construction, given its difficulties in raising new financing,” S&P Global analysts wrote in a note published Monday.

-Chinese authorities have been trying to contain the fallout from Evergrande’s debt crisis.
+Chinese authorities have been trying to contain the fallout.
 Last Friday, the local government in Guangdong province, where Evergrande is based, said it would send a working group to Evergrande to oversee risk management, strengthen internal controls and maintain normal operations, at the request of the company.

 The People’s Bank of China and other top financial regulators have tried to reassure the public that Evergrande’s problems can be contained.
 The central bank on Monday also announced that it would pump $188 billion into the economy, apparently to counter the real estate slump.